mghasemi/pyProximation/README.rst

 ========================
-IntgDiff Package
+pyProximation Package
 ========================

-This package is originally written to solve systems of integro-differential equations via collocation method in arbitrary number of variables.
+This package was originally written to solve systems of integro-differential equations via collocation method in arbitrary number of variables.
 The current implementation of the method is based on a finite dimensional orthogonal system of functions.
 Therefore additional modules were required